 A change whereby all young people under the age of 16 years would be required to wear lifejackets or buoyancy aids (PFDs) when enjoying the Loch on motorised or non-motorised craft.
-With the exception of being on a Personal Water Craft (PWC) such as a jet ski or jet bike, the existing byelaw only states that lifejackets should be carried on board.
+With the exception of being on a personal water craft such as a jet ski or jet bike, the existing byelaw only states that lifejackets should be carried on board.